- Things to Know

 - Symptoms & Signs

-- How is vaginal dryness and vaginal atrophy diagnosed?
+Things to know about vaginal dryness and vaginal atrophy

-- Vaginal atrophy is the medical term that refers to the thinning of the wall of the vagina that occurs during the menopause (the time when menstrual periods have ceased) in women.
+- Vaginal atrophy is the medical term that refers to the thinning of the wall of the vagina that occurs during menopause (the time after menstrual periods have ceased) in women.

 - Vaginal atrophy occurs due to falling estrogen levels.

 - Vaginal atrophy may be associated with vaginal dryness, itching, irritation, and/or pain during sexual intercourse.

 - Hormone therapy can be effective in treating vaginal atrophy and other menopausal symptoms, but hormone therapy carries its own risks.

 - Local vaginal hormone creams or vaginal lubricants are alternatives to systemic hormone therapy.